 Early Stage Dementia

-A senior with early Alzheimer’s disease is generally able to live independently, but is likely to have some issues with forgetfulness.
-For safety purposes, it can be helpful to install an automatic stove shutoff device or invest in an automatic pill dispenser.
-It might also be beneficial to hire someone once or twice a week to assist with household tasks and errands, such as grocery shopping, picking up prescription medications, paying the bills, light housecleaning, laundry and meal preparation.
+A senior with early Alzheimer’s disease is generally able to live independently but is likely to have some issues with forgetfulness.
+For safety purposes, installing an automatic stove shutoff device or investing in an automatic pill dispenser can be helpful.
+It might also be beneficial to hire someone once or twice a week to assist with household tasks and errands, such as grocery shopping, picking up prescription medications, paying the bills, light house cleaning, laundry, and meal preparation.

 Middle Stage Dementia